delanowalk/Blackjack/README.md

             print("Cards shuffled")
     return shuffle

+"""
-"Creates the shuffle as an array that we will count though"
+Creates the shuffle as an array that we will count though
+"""

 def sum_cards(arr):
     deck = deck_amount(1)